searls/jasmine-stealth/README.md

 ```

 That might help the reader figure out your intent, but obviously you're free to take it or leave it.

-## Future plans

-I'm interested in adding additional Matchers and coming up with a creative way to eliminate the some keystrokes (say, with `any` instead of `jasmine.any`).